|Nutrition Facts (per serving)|

 Dill and sour cream are combined to make the perfect topping for these simple baked salmon steaks.
 The recipe calls for salmon steaks, but salmon fillets can be substituted.
 If using fillets, allow about 6 ounces per serving and decrease the baking time by about 5 minutes.
 Salmon steaks (1-inch thickness) will weigh from 6 to 8 ounces.

 Potatoes, quinoa, or couscous are excellent side dishes to serve with salmon.
-Vegetables (and legumes) that go particularly well with salmon are asparagus, cucumbers, peas, spinach or chard, red cabbage, and lentils.
+Vegetables (and legumes) that go particularly well with salmon are asparagus, cucumbers, peas, spinach, chard, red cabbage, and lentils.

 2 tablespoons fresh lemon juice